CiscoCloud/vaquero-docs/docs/current/README.md

 - Vaquero agent implements a DHCP server that can run in proxy mode or full DHCP mode, with support for DHCP relay.
 - Support for Vaquero agent multihoming.
 - Built-in authoritative detector notifies operator if an "authoritative" DHCP server is in the same broadcast domain.
+- Vaquero servers act as state machines, and are able to migrate the desired host state within the data model over to the physical host
+- Vaquero servers able to handle failure states in boot process, will retry, halt, or revert based on user policy.
+- High availability for Vaquero servers - seamless leader election via CoreOS Etcd
+- Kubernetes integration for HA via readiness probe

 **Booting**